pyQode/pyqode.core/README.rst

 **pyQode is a library/widget, not an IDE**. *You can see it as an alternative to QScintilla.*

-pyQode is a **namespace package** made up of the following official packages:
+pyQode is organised as a **namespace package** made up of the following official packages:

   - `pyqode.core`_: core package
   - `pyqode.python`_: python support (code completion, ...)
   - `pyqode.designer`_: Starts Qt designer with all pyqode plugins

-**pyqode.core** is the foundation package, it contains the pyqode base classes (CodeEdit, Mode, Panel) and a set of builtin modes and panels that are useful for any kind of code editor.
+**pyqode.core** is the foundation package, it contains the base classes (CodeEdit, Mode, Panel) and a set of builtin modes and panels that are useful for any kind of code editor.
 With pyqode.core you can already create a generic code editor (similar to gedit, notepad++) with only a few lines of code.